aironhight/Snake-game/README.md

-# Trading212-Test
-Test for the junior android developer position

 Game instructions:
 ------------------
 In order to run the game run the Launcher.java class file.
 Then enter the map file directory by following the instructions that